 There is some new evidence that may be confirmed in the future saying that it might be possible for dogs and humans to pass flu bugs between each other.
 Plus there are plenty of owners that swear that their dog gets sick when they do, and vice versa.

-The overwhelming majority say that this is not something you need to be concerned with for the most part.
+The overwhelming majority say that this is not something you need to be concerned with.

 Your Dog is Comforting